Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/background.md

 #### PhPID and GSID

-This Implementation Guide is focusing on two parts of the ISO IDMP standard, the Pharmaceutical Product Identifier (PhPID) and the Global Substance Identifier (GSID):
+This Implementation Guide has a target audience of system integrators to the is focusing on two parts of the ISO IDMP standard, the Pharmaceutical Product Identifier (PhPID) and the Global Substance Identifier (GSID):
 - Pharmaceutical Product Identification – ISO 11616
 - Substance Identification – ISO 11238